tboutron/TargetVector/README.md

 Source code for ALS_Refactored_XT can be found in the Plugins folder inside the Project folder.

 ### Testing
-To test the basic EOS functionality use the EOS_Testing.bat file.
+To test the basic EOS functionality use the **EOS_Testing.bat** file.
 Edit the "ue5path" varible to reflect your Unreal Engine 5 installation directory.
 Currently, to test EOS functionality between multiple players you will need an Epic and Steam login for each player.

-- Developer Authentication Tool integration coming soon.-
+Developer Authentication Tool _should_ also work
-- Automated Testing and CI coming soon.

 ### Troubleshooting
 When testing, the Epic Games Overlay and Steams Overlay should always appear.
 If not, check your log files and verify all the EOS Artefacts are correct.
 Incorrect or incomplete EOS setup may also result in crashes.